-Through significant outreach efforts like cultural immersion trips, social justice leadership summits and the good-natured Walk a Mile in Her Shoes event—in which Longwood men don a pair of high heels and walk to raise awareness about violence toward women—Diversity and Inclusion staff works to build an inclusive intercultural campus environment at Longwood.
+In their roles as civically engaged Citizen Leaders, Lancers engage in significant outreach efforts like cultural immersion trips, social justice leadership summits and the good-natured Walk a Mile in Their Shoes event—in which Longwood men and women don a pair of high heels and walk to raise awareness about violence toward women.

-Named in honor of Longwood’s first African-American graduate, N.H, “Cookie” Scott ’72, the Scott Center for Diversity and Inclusion provides intern workspace, resources and meeting space for various groups on campus.
+Named in honor of Longwood’s first African-American graduate, Nancy H. “Cookie” Scott ’72, the N.H.
+Scott Multicultural Center provides workspace, resources and meeting space for multicultural groups on campus.

 Longwood University, an agency of the Commonwealth of Virginia, is an equal opportunity institution of higher learning.
 Consistent with Federal and State law, the University promotes equal opportunity for all prospective and current students and employees.
 The University will not discriminate against any individual on the basis of race, sex, color, national origin , religion, sexual orientation, age, political affiliation, veteran status, or disability status, except in relation to employment where a bona fide occupational qualification exists.
 Anyone with questions concerning access or accommodations should contact Disability Resources at 434-395-2391 (V); 800-828-1120 (TT Relay).